Howard David Higgins: Education

 Higgins graduated from the Theological Seminary of the Reformed Episcopal Church with a diploma in 1924.
 When he received his undergraduate degree from Columbia University three years later, he exchanged his seminary diploma for a Bachelor of Divinity.
 He then continued his education at Princeton Theological Seminary, where he received a Master of Theology degree in 1928.
 In 1938, he was awarded a master's degree from Columbia.
 Reformed Episcopal Seminary awarded him an honorary Doctor of Divinity the following year.

 Ordination

 Higgins was ordained deacon on November 28, 1924, by Bishop Rudolph and presbyter on October 30, 1925, by Bishop Robert Westly Peach.
 He was consecrated bishop on January 19, 1937, serving first as the assistant bishop of the New York and Philadelphia synod.
 In October of the same year he was made coadjutor at the request of Bishop William Culbertson.
 When Culbertson resigned in 1942 to accept a position teaching at Moody Bible Institute, Higgins became the bishop of the synod.
+At 33, he was the youngest bishop in the United States at the time of his consecration.
 In 1957, he was elected as the president and presiding bishop of the denomination, a position to which he was re-elected in 1963.